DfAC/DataAnalysisAndStatisticalInference/Unit6.md

 #Out-layer

-* out layers are point away from the clound of points
+* out layers are point away from the cloud of points
-* if they fall horizontal and dint influence the slope of regression line are leverage points
+* if they fall horizontal and don't influence the slope of regression line are leverage points
 * one that influence the slope line are called influential points
 	* its worth to take influential points out
 	* don't act blind, think why you take them out